-Having had a busy two days, we had planned for our fourth day to be a chilled out, easy going, day, for tomorrow would be the busiest of them all.
+Having had a busy two days, we had planned for our fourth day to be a chilled out, easy going day, for tomorrow would be the busiest of them all.
 Tomorrow was Sintra.
-We wanted to visit the Basilica da Estrela today, and as we had done the past 3 days, we proceeded to get ready and head of for breakfast.
-The hostel has gotten noticeably busier over the past day, we felt this through the waiting time to use the shower.
+We wanted to visit the Basilica da Estrela today, and as we had done the past 3 days, we proceeded to get ready and venture out for breakfast.
+The hostel had gotten noticeably busier over the past day, we felt this through the waiting time to use the shower.
 Frustratingly, we couldn’t leave the hostel until midday, which meant a late start to our day and feeling sluggish.
-We stopped off for breakfast, purchasing pastries and fresh juice – a great start to the day!
+We stopped off for breakfast, purchasing pastries and fresh juice – redeeming our late start.

 We decided on buying a couple of single tickets, costing €1.45 each, as we didn’t plan to travel around much today, and set off for Rato, the last stop of the yellow line.
 From Rato station we planned on walking to the Basilica.
 The metro journey was a mere 6 minutes, though the wait at the station today was almost more than the journey itself.
 Once arrived, we headed uphill in the general direction of the basilica, making our way through the now somewhat familiar streets of Lisbon.

 Our first stop was the Jardim de Estrela, a picturesque park, surrounded by the most vibrant flowers, centred around a pond filled with little tortoise.
 Excited, I went to turn on the camera: ‘No SD Card Inserted’.
 What.
 Moosa, I could kill you right now.
 We were in such a beautiful, picture perfect, park with no camera.
 We put the camera back into its back and said goodbye to it for the day.
 Okay Samsung phone, show us what you’ve got.